Establishment

 Sowing depths

-A relatively shallow drilling depth is required for most cover crops species.
+Sowing-depth information is available in the Cover Crops Guide species selection tool.
 A value of 0 mm indicates suitability for broadcasting on the soil surface.

 On relatively heavy soils, using a shallow (80 mm) tilth-creating tillage when establishing cover crops can reduce problems after cover crop termination in the following spring crop with drill slot opening.

-Problems with variable seed depth requirements are most likely to arise with diverse cover crop seed mixes.
-However, machinery solutions can help to establish mixes where individual seed depth recommendations vary.
+Machinery solutions can help to establish mixes where individual seed depth recommendations vary.
 For example, by broadcasting surface-sown seed from the front of the tractor while drilling seeds at depth at the back, or by using a combi-drill that can place seed at varying depths from independent hoppers.

 (Image: Direct Drill, Newcastle University)

-Post-sowing
+Post-sowing care

 The most commonly used online resources for cover cropping have been reviewed by a team at Newcastle University, with the following recommended for this topic.